 What it looks like in practice

-Compare two answers to the question, "Tell me about a time you led a project under a tight deadline."
+Compare two answers to "Tell me about a time you led a project under a tight deadline."

 How to fix it